ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/refresh-entity.dotnet.markdown

 ## Remarks

-Refreshing transient entity (not attached) or entity that was deleted on server-side will result in `InvalidOperationException`.
+Refreshing a transient entity (not attached) or an entity that was deleted on server-side will result in a `InvalidOperationException`.